HeloiseS/hoki/paper/paper.md

 # Research

 `hoki` is being developed as part of a three-year project on gravitational wave counterparts and their host galaxies.
-Although gravitational waves are the focus of the grant funding the development of `hoki`, its use is asbolutely not limited to these systems.
+Although gravitational waves are the focus of the grant funding the development of `hoki`, its use is absolutely not limited to these systems.
-It is designed to be versatile and usable in all applications that BPASS may be invovled with.
+It is designed to be versatile and usable in all applications that BPASS may be involved with.
 Our study of the ages and masses of the HII regions in NGC 300 relies on the use of `hoki`.
 In addition to streamlining the analysis, our package also allows for a transparent workflow which is easily incorporated into Jupyter notebooks that can be released alongside the peer-reviewed publication.
 This increases the reproducibility and accessibility of our results to the rest of the community.